sergey-kotov-architect/operation-manager/README.md

 10. Schedule Service receives an event from Message System about failure to save schedule or change of operation.
 11. Report Service receives an event from Message System about domain entities create/update/delete, or about schedule saving.
 12. Audit Service receives an event from Message System.
-13. Chat Service receives an event from Message System about opertion group changes.
+13. Chat Service receives an event from Message System about operation group changes.
 14. Notification Service receives a schedule change event from Message System and sends notifications according to the configuration settings.
 15. Notification Service publishes an event to Message System about success/failure to send a notification.

-### Technologies
+### Technologies and Tools
 * Java 8
 * Spring framework (Boot, Actuator, Web/MVC, Data, Test, Slf4j/Logback)
 * Oracle Database (for MVP SQLite is to be used instead)